18wh1a1224/III-year-lab/CN & WT LAB/CN Experiments/Experiment1/README.md

 bit stuffing procedure
 1. First we need to declare number of frames we required.
 2. Then we need to scan the frames.
-3. After scaning we need to find string length of the each frames.
+3. After scaning we need to find bits into a transmission unit as a way to provide signaling information to a receiver.
 4. Then printing the frames at sender.
 5. printing the Data Transmitted.
 6. After that printing the frames at receiver.